Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 transformation of the object over the current shutter time and find the union of these bounding boxes.
 This is not the most accurate solution ([pbrt-v3](https://github.com/mmp/pbrt-v3) introduces a better one) but it's simple to implement.
-To try and avoid the BVH becoming low quality due to the motion of objects causing all their bounding boxes to overlap (thus requiring us to traverse the tree deeper) I also re-build the BVH each frame to only contain the motion bounds of objects within the current shutter time range we're actually rendering (e.g. 1/24 of a second at 24 FPS).
+To try and avoid the BVH becoming low quality due to the motion of objects causing all their bounding boxes to overlap (thus requiring us to traverse more of the tree) I also re-build the BVH each frame to only contain the motion bounds of objects within the current shutter time range we're actually rendering (e.g. 1/24 of a second at 24 FPS).

 One thing worth mentioning is that currently tray\_rust doesn't support skeletal animation, just rigid body animation.
 While it may be possible with the current system it would be pretty slow and inefficient.
 There currently is no support for bone transforms that would be weighted and referenced by many triangles and my current BVH construction is too slow to efficiently handle animating complicated meshes.
-Animated meshes would also cause problems for the instancing system, where different instances can go through different animations at any time.
+Animated meshes would also cause problems for the instancing system, as different instances of the same mesh could go through different animations at the same time.

 # Smooth Animations with B-Splines